w-henderson/Humphrey/docs/src/core/state.md

 When we run `cargo run` in the terminal and visit [http://localhost](http://localhost) in the browser, we'll see the text "Button has been pressed 0 times" and a button which increments the number of button presses by one.
 If you press the button, you'll see the number increase.
 You can refresh the page or visit from a different device, and the number will be consistent.

 ## Conclusion
 In this chapter, we've learnt how to create a stateful application with Humphrey.
-In the next chapter, we'll discuss the number of ways Humphrey provides to serve static content, one of which (`serve_dir`) we've used earlier.
+In the next chapter [Serving Static Content](static-content.md), we'll discuss the number of ways Humphrey provides to serve static content.